UniPiTechnology/evok/README.md

-# Evok - the UniPi API
+# EVOK - the UniPi API

-Evok is the primary WEB API for the [NEURON] and [UniPi 1.1].
+EVOK is the primary WEB API for the [NEURON] and [UniPi 1.1].
 It provides a RESTful interface over HTTP, remote-procedure calls and WebSocket interface to relays, digital and analog inputs, digital and analog outputs, board information, leds, and more.

 _**Support for Neuron is available only in the master branch (for now), not in the legacy release version.
 Please see the [intructions below]!**_